 Elements that Affect Thyroid Function

 We are all, to varying degrees, depending on our dietary choices, our supplementation routine, or our lifestyle, exposed to the elements iodine, bromine, selenium, arsenic, and mercury.
 Levels of these elements in the food we eat are determined by soil levels and other environmental exposure of plants and animals that end up in the food chain and, ultimately, on our dining tables.
 We can also be directly exposed to elements through environmental pollution of the air we breathe and exposure through our skin.
 How does exposure to these elements affect health?
-Iodine is an essential component of T3 and T4, so its deficiency seriously impacts hormone synthesis, while bromine is in the same chemical family as iodine and excessive amounts will compete with iodine in the thyroid.
+Iodine is an essential component of T3 and T4, so its deficiency seriously impacts hormone synthesis.
+Bromine is in the same chemical family as iodine, and excessive amounts will compete with iodine in the thyroid.
 Selenium is a component of the selenoproteins, including the iodothyronine deiodinases, which convert inactive T4 to its active form in the body (T3), and glutathione peroxidase, which prevents free radical damage to the thyroid by destroying the hydrogen peroxide that is a by-product of thyroid hormone synthesis.
-Arsenic and mercury are toxic heavy metals that form tight complexes with selenium and therefore reduce selenium’s bioavailability, resulting in biological effects similar to selenium deficiency, including disruption to thyroid health.
+Arsenic and mercury are toxic heavy metals that form tight complexes with selenium and, therefore, reduce selenium’s bioavailability, resulting in biological effects similar to selenium deficiency, including disruption to thyroid health.
 While bromine, arsenic, and mercury are known biological toxins, even iodine and selenium can potentially be toxic if dietary intake, including excessive supplementation, is too high.